containerbuildsystem/cachito/README.md

   `cachito/workers/config.py::Config` for the default value of this configuration.
 * `cachito_download_timeout` - the timeout when downloading application source archives from sources such as GitHub.
 The default is `120` seconds.
+* `cachito_gomod_ignore_missing_gomod_file` - if `True` and the request specifies the `gomod` package manager but there is no `go.mod` file present in the repository, Cachito will skip the `gomod` package manager for the request.
+If `False`, the request will fail if the `go.mod` file is missing.
+This defaults to `False`.
+* `cachito_gomod_strict_vendor` - the bool to disable/enable the strict vendor mode.
+This defaults
+  to `False`.
+For a repo that has gomod dependencies, if the `vendor` directory exists and this config option is set to `True`, Cachito will fail the request.
 * `cachito_js_download_batch_size` - the number of JavaScript dependencies to download at once using `npm pack`.
 If this value is too high, Nexus will return the error "Header is too large".
 This defaults to `30`.
-* `cachito_gomod_ignore_missing_gomod_file` - if `True` and the request specifies the `gomod` package manager but there is no `go.mod` file present in the repository, Cachito will skip the `gomod` package manager for the request.
-If `False`, the request will fail if the `go.mod` file is missing.
-This defaults to `False`.
 * `cachito_log_level` - the log level to configure the workers with (e.g. `DEBUG`, `INFO`, etc.).
 * `cachito_nexus_ca_cert` - the CA certificate that signed the SSL certificate used by the Nexus instance.
 This defaults to `/etc/cachito/nexus_ca.pem`.
 If this file does not exist, Cachito will